Apply to the ATL Program

 All students are required to have their official transcripts on file at CNM in order for their ATL Program application to be reviewed.

-As you register for the NMTA exams, please make sure to use institution code 34 for Central New Mexico Community College as part of the “background questions” (questions 8–12 on the registration form).
+As you register for the NES exams, please make sure to note Central New Mexico Community College as part of Step 5: Score Reporting Options.
 This will ensure that CNM receives your results.